ruslankonev/yaml-db/Readme.md

 ##

 `yaml-db` is a simple YAML-based database with the ability to run as a service.
 It allows you to store data in the form of YAML files organized in folders.
-Each record is represented as a directory with `meta.yaml` and `data.yaml` files containing metadata and content.
+Each record is represented as a directory with `data.yaml` files containing metadata and content.

 ## Installation